SujalLama/react-scrolling/README.md

 	-  scaleUpBy : It accepts number which represents how much to scale up your component.
 	-  scaleDownBy : It accepts number which represents how much to scale down your component.;

-- TAnimateWhen : It accepts three values: exit, enter and both, which represents when the start the animation.
+- TAnimateWhen : It accepts three values which represents when the start the animation.
+   -  exit : when component is going out of viewport
+   -  enter : when component is going in the viewport
+   -  both : in both above case

 ## License
 React Scrolling Library is licensed under the MIT License - see the LICENSE file for details.
 Feel free to use, modify, and distribute the library according to the terms of the license.